Almac Sciences Invest In Edinburgh Facility

 New half million pound investment will lead to eight new jobs in Elvingston

-Almac Sciences has supported drug discovery, development and commercialization through contract R&D, custom manufacturing and analytical services, since 1992.
-The service package has been steadily developed to include speciality offerings in cytotoxic and potent manufacturing; peptides, protein and oligo synthesis, chirals and radiolabeling.
+Almac Sciences has supported drug discovery, development and commercialisation through contract R&D, custom manufacturing and analytical services, since 1992.
+The service package has been steadily developed to include speciality offerings in cytotoxic and potent manufacturing; peptides, protein and oligo synthesis, chirals and radiolabelling.

 The latest development is expansion of the division’s analytical services offering at its Elvingston facility, outside Edinburgh, with the addition of eight extra staff.
 The half million pound investment means there is now 27 staff employed at the laboratory in Elvingston.
 The new additional facilities were fully operational at the end of February 2007.

-The investment, in the Analytical Services unit of Almac Sciences, will expand the company’s operations in bioanalysis, characterization, stability testing, structure confirmation and batch release.
+The investment, in the Analytical Services unit of Almac Sciences, will expand the company’s operations in bioanalysis, characterisation, stability testing, structure confirmation and batch release.